sinch/docs/docs/sms/sms-guide.md

 #### Rate Limits

 Each service plan comes with a rate limit which sets the maximum number of messages that can be sent per second.
-The rate limit is calculated from all messages sent via the API, so a batch with 10 recipients will count as 10 messages for rate limiting purposes.
+The rate limit is calculated from all messages sent via the API.
+A batch with 10 recipients will count as 10 messages for rate limiting purposes.

-Each service plan gets it's own message queue served in First-In-First-Out order.
-This means that new batches will be accepted immediately but might be delayed if earlier batches are still on queue.
+Each service plan gets its own message queue served in First-In-First-Out order.
+This means that new batches will be accepted immediately but might be delayed if earlier batches are still in the queue.

 ### SMS REST formats and conventions

-This section will take a brief look at some of the formats used in the REST API.
+Let's take a brief look at some of the formats used in the REST API.

 #### JSON